Skip to main content

 What is the difference between SIEM and SOAR?

 SIEM (Security Information and Event Management) collects, correlates, and analyzes security events from various sources to detect threats.
 SOAR (Security Orchestration, Automation and Response) automates incident response processes via playbooks.
-Sentinel combines both functions: SIEM analytics detect incidents, SOAR playbooks automate responses.
-This reduces manual work and Mean Time to Respond.
+Sentinel combines both functions in a single platform.

 How does the pricing model work?